-In the article, we discussed what a cursor really is in the introduction part and then the different types of cursors along with their attributes and syntax.
-We got to see the working of the cursor through example and as well as the advantages and disadvantages of using the cursor.
+In the article, we discussed what a cursor is in the introduction part and then the different types of cursors along with their attributes and syntax.
+We got to see the working of the Cursor through examples as well as the advantages and disadvantages of using the Cursor.

 This has been a guide to Cursor in Oracle.
-Here we discuss the introduction, cursor types, advantages, disadvantages, and example of cursor in oracle.
+Here we discuss the introduction, cursor types, advantages, disadvantages, and examples of Cursors in Oracle.
 You may also have a look at the following articles to learn more –